 She had moved to the country some years prior to her death so worked less during this time but we were planning for her to work with me in a permanent part-time job just prior to her death.

 I was also her general practitioner, and diagnosed her with pancreatic cancer.
 She underwent major surgery to try to beat it but subsequently developed liver metastases.
 When we realized she was terminal we decided to make a documentary about her life – to try to say something about voluntary euthanasia, which we both felt strongly about and which was a subject of discussion at the time (as it still is).

-I gave Leverne a Go-Pro (when they first came on the market overseas) to film herself at home with the family, and then the cinematographer and I filmed interviews with her intermittently and with increasing frequency as her health deteriorated.
-Her family weren’t necessarily happy about being filmed in these situations, which was completely understandable, but they knew it was Leverne’s wishes that we did so and I would have been with them during this time anyway as a family friend and her doctor.
+I gave Leverne a Go-Pro Camera when they first came on the market to film herself at home with the family, and then the cinematographer and I filmed interviews with her - initially intermittently then with increasing frequency as her health deteriorated.
+Her family weren’t necessarily happy about being filmed, which was completely understandable, but they knew it was Leverne’s wishes that we did so and I would have been with them during this time anyway as a family friend and her doctor.

 Imagine I’m a member of the audience.
 Why should I watch this film?

 While this is a film about someone dying, it has a lot of humour and emotion in it – because that was the nature of Leverne.
-She was a very funny, dramatic and idiosyncratic/ wacky woman.
+She was a very funny, dramatic and idiosyncratic: a wacky woman.

 And if one is interested in the subject of voluntary euthanasia (and we all need to start thinking about it more), one will be interested in seeing it.
 Voluntary euthanasia has been legalised in some countries but is not legal in Australia despite support for it by the majority of the population in opinion polls.